Alzheimer's Disease and Nursing Home Care

 Fees and Financing

-- Have fees increased significantly in the past few years?
+- Have fees gone up a lot in the past few years?

 - Is the fee structure easy to understand?